 I am similarly wary of imposing wide-ranging obligations on universities of the sort the amendment proposes.
 As the noble Lord, Lord Sutherland, said, the danger is that, in seeking to set out in legislation what might otherwise seem highly desirable aspirations, we set legally binding standards in a range of areas that universities and other providers will find extremely difficult to interpret as a matter of law and, hence, to meet.
 This point was alluded to by the noble Baroness, Lady Cohen.

-My noble friend Lord Lucas made a very important point about the definition of a university and what it must do, and that it might create a path for abolishing Oxford.
+My noble friend Lord Lucas made a very important point about the definition of a university and what it must do, and said that it might create a path for abolishing Oxford.
 In response, if a student, disgruntled business partner or rival institution brings a legal challenge and convinces a court that a university does not offer, for example, an extensive range of high-quality academic subjects, is it no longer a university?
 Surely not, but that is what accepting the amendment might lead to.
 Arguably, it opens up a much greater intrusion into institutional autonomy.

 I think we would all agree that we want to see providers of higher education getting on with the job.
 By having to put in place new systems or processes to monitor and demonstrate compliance with a raft of new and extensive legal obligations, we risk them being diverted from that path.
 If we impose binding obligations in the areas covered by the amendment, I worry about what would happen if a provider fell short, even perhaps to a relatively minor degree.
 For example, could a business take a university to court if it decided not to enter into partnership with it?
-The proposed new clause does not say so, so we cannot be sure, but there must be some consequence for not complying with a legal duty, otherwise that duty is meaningless.
+The proposed new clause does not say so, so we cannot be sure, but there must be some consequence for not complying with a legal duty; otherwise, that duty is meaningless.
 Again, what might on the face of it seem sensible codification might well have highly damaging effects in practice that we should be very careful to avoid.